eccentricdevotion/TARDIS/contents.md

 [TARDIS Java Docs](http://thenosefairy.duckdns.org/TARDIS_java_docs/index.html) — Get the low down on the code

-[Player submitted schematics](http://tardis.thatsnotacreeper.com/) — Browse and upload room and TARDIS schematics contributed by the community.

-[Minecraft data values](data-values.html) — Find the id/data values, recipes and Bukkit enums for Minecraft blocks and items.

 [Minecraft name generator](name-generator.html) — Currently a work in progress, but give a whirl anyway!

-[Bukkit plugin starter](http://thenosefairy.duckdns.org/plugin_starter.php) — Generate the required files to start writing a Bukkit plugin in NetBeans.
+[Spigot/Paper plugin starter](http://thenosefairy.duckdns.org/plugin_starter.php) — Generate the required files to start writing a Spigot/Paper plugin using Maven and you preferred Java IDE.
+The TARDIS plugin is coded using [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/).